Your Cart

 Vertically Stacked

-This is the vertical counterpart to the horizontal stacked bond design.
+Vertical Stacked Subway Tile is a vertical counterpart to the horizontal stacked bond design.
 Tiles are stacked right on top of each other in straight lines.
 These fill wall space between countertops and expansive kitchen windows beautifully.

 Let us know which of these subway tile styles you love the most and the Tilemall team will send up to 5 cut samples to your home at no cost – all we ask is that you cover a modest $15 shipping fee.